glamboyosa/passwordless-auth-phonecheck/README.md

 Input your **tru.ID** credentials which can be found within the tru.ID [console](https://developer.tru.id/console)

-Create a new project via:
+Create a new project with the following command in your Terminal in the project root directory:

 ```bash
 tru projects:create passwordless-auth-phonecheck --project-dir .